CosmaVergari/esp32-ld2410/README.md

 # LD2410B/C ESP-IDF Component

 This component eases the connection, configuration and use of the LD2410B/C presence sensor.
+Most of the code is a ESP32 port of the [LD2410 Arduino library](https://github.com/iavorvel/MyLD2410).

+Note: this library has been tested only on the ESP32-H2 dev board.
+Also not all of the methods have been tested.
+If you encounter a problem with a specific device or method please open an issue.

 ## How to use